Christo-CJ/Embedded-System/UART/UART.md

 Maximum speed slave comes with predefined or default speed.
 If slave speed is 400kbps then master speed must be set at max speed <=400kbps.But not more than 400kbps and not less than 1kbps.

+- **Asynchronous serial Communication:**
+A common clock line is not used between common receiver and transmitter.
+Speed is major parameter used in synchronization.
+Transmitter speed and receiver speed must be same in asynchronous serial communication.
+Assume asynchronous communication is speed 1Mbps so receive and transmit 1 Mb per second.
+Master has to transmit 1 bit in 1 Ms (microsecond) Device must know when master has started.
+Start bit gives to slave that information thats master has started.then after each Ms slave will read dataline.
+After sending master will give stop bit these are not data bit this are just information bit.
+`Data information = Data frame`
+Speed is change time per bit will also change.
+Start bitt,stop bit,sped all are used for synchronization.
+Master write each bit in a 1Ms gap each Ms each bit written in dataline from each Ms slave will read the dataline so that speed must be same.